-Cursive, script, handwriting, brush – Oh my!
-Let’s take a look at the best calligraphy fonts for your next project.
+Cursive, script, handwriting, brush, etc. Let’s take a look at the best calligraphy fonts for your next project.
 Whether you’re designing a formal invitation or logo, or simply looking for something fresh and eye-catching for social media, these fonts will add organic, handwritten flair to your communications.
 Create in seconds from any of the fonts below by tapping into the templates and customizing to your heart’s desire.

 Formal script styles originate from the 17th century.
 Most letters have strokes that join them together and they tend to be maximalist, curly and include extra flourishes.

-Blackletter, or Gothic as they’re also known, are typefaces that are recognizable by their dramatic thick and thin strokes.
+Blackletter, or Gothic, are typefaces that are recognizable by their dramatic thick and thin strokes.
 They were first used for typesetting in the 16th century.
-Common uses for Blackletter fonts are not very easy to read as body copy so common uses are for logos (think newspaper logos), diplomas or posters.
+Common uses for Blackletter fonts are not very easy to read as body copy so common uses are for logos (think newspaper logos), diplomas, or posters.